blubrandi/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

 Also updated to Swift 5 in this step to eliminate the warning in Xcode and moved properties to the top of the file in some files, and reformatted some non-affected/relevant code.

+## 4 (& 5?)
+Send button in MessageDetailViewController doesn't create message, and when you go back to the root view controller from trying to add a message and clicking on the thread again, the app crashes and you get the following error:

+`Fatal error: Index out of range`

+Corrected segue typo from AddMesage to AddMessage.
+Added popViewController method in sendMessage action.

+Also rewrote the code to decode the dictionary and messages appear in the MessageThreadsTableViewController.
+Fetched Messages appear from db and app no longer crashes.